googleapis/google-cloud-cpp/release/README.md

-In order to ensure that our released version includes a SHA of the service proto definitions that is both current and stable ([googleapis-sha-update-policy]), make sure that the commit SHA was updated at least 5 days prior, but no more than 7 days prior (TODO(#13062): automate this update process).
+In order to ensure that our released version includes a SHA of the service proto definitions that is both current and stable ([googleapis-sha-update-policy]), aim for a commit SHA from 5-7 days ago (TODO(#13062): automate this update process).

 ## 1. Preparing for a release